 Nicole Yunger Halpern is a Fellow of the Joint Center for Quantum Information and Computer Science (QuICS), a theoretical physicist at the National Institute of Standards and Technology (NIST), and an Adjunct Assistant Professor at the University of Maryland.

-Nicole is the author of the book Quantum Steampunk: The Physics of Yesterday’s Tomorrow.
-She has also written over 100 monthly articles for Quantum Frontiers, the blog of Caltech’s Institute for Quantum Information and Matter.
+Nicole is the author of the book Quantum Steampunk: The Physics of Yesterday’s Tomorrow, which won the PROSE Award for Popular Science and Mathematics.
+Yunger Halpern has also published one blog post per month on Quantum Frontiers, the blog of Caltech’s Institute for Quantum Information and Matter, for over ten years.

 If you’re wondering what Nicole’s last name (family name, or surname) is, you’re not the first.
 It’s “Yunger Halpern,” consisting of two parts separated by a space, not a hyphen.
 The “Yunger” contains no o.